finnito/Science/content/09scie/introduction-to-science/markdown/apparatus.md

 In Pūtaiao we prefer to use _diagrams_ instead of _drawings_ as they are much simpler and easier to understand.

-The images on the previous slide are drawings.
+The images on the previous kiriata are drawings.
 We will simplify these into 1-dimensional drawings!

 ---